Kayaking-canoeing camp at Dal Lake from Saturday

-CHENNAI: Two months after the announcement was made, kayakers and canoers from the country will assemble in Srinagar, Jammu and Kashmir, on Friday for the national camp.
+Two months after the announcement was made, kayakers and canoers from the country have assembled in Srinagar, Jammu and Kashmir, on Friday for the national camp.

 The camp is being organised to select a team for the Asian Olympic qualifiers scheduled in Pattaya, Thailand, from May 5 to 7.
 The campers were shortlisted following selection trials in Bhopal which was held from December 28 to 30.

-"We had planned to start the camp in January but heavy snowfall in the valley delayed our programme," Prashant Kushwaha, IKCA secretary-general, told this daily.
+"We had planned to start the camp in January but heavy snowfall in the valley delayed our programme," Prashant Kushwaha, IKCA secretary-general, told The New Indian Express.

 "As many as 28 kayakers and canoers were selected in both the men's and women's categories for the camp.
 We are thankful to sports minister Kiren Rijiju for making this possible.
 The government's initiative has given our athletes an opportunity to train at Dal Lake after around a decade," he added.